lukesmurray/slate-extensions/README.md

 ## Features

-- go to definition works
+- go to definition works out of the box everywhere
-- `yarn start` starts storybook and example with hot reloading enabled for all packages
+- `yarn start` starts storybook and an example with hot reloading enabled for all packages
 - `yarn test` runs tests in every package
 - `yarn lint` runs linting in every package

-## Development
+## Make it your own

+Replace `@slate/extensions` everywhere with your own scope.
+Delete `CHANGELOG.md`.
+Change the versions of all the packages to `0.0.0` (TODO show how to do this with `lerna version`)

 ## Common Tasks